1

 Level 2 — Supported Therapeutic Transitional Living

 Coordinated whole person care to include daily social and life skills activities/ training, therapeutic services, group activities, medication dispensation.
-Programmatic services are geared for those needing more hands-on care due to continued management of severe mental illness.
+Programmatic services are geared for those needing more hands-on care due to continued management of mental illness.
 Services include medication management and dispensation, daily living, social, and life skills activities, therapeutic services, support with ADL’s, etc. May also require enhanced supervision to ensure safety, which may include, but is not limited to, increased staffing patterns and delayed egress systems.

 Inclusionary CriteriaExclusionary Criteria*